Creating Processes

 New Process Type Summary

-The Summary section of a Process Type record contains settings governing the basic properties of a process.
+The Summary section of a Process Type record contains settings that govern a process’s basic properties.
+These settings determine where and how your process appears to users throughout your Practifi instance.
 Fill out the following information:

 1. In the Process Name field, enter the name of the process.
 The Process Name will be what users see when kicking off a process from the Start a Process action.